simonmichael/hledger/MANUAL.markdown

 and c++ledger if you avoid the more esoteric syntax.
 Occasionally you'll need to make small edits to restore compatibility for one or the other.

+hledger does not allow separate dates for individual postings, unlike c++ ledger.

 #### Features not supported

 c++ ledger features not currently supported include: modifier and periodic